-Artemisinin is used for malaria infections.
-It is derived from the sweet wormwood, which has been used for centuries in Traditional Chinese Medicine for fever.
-Presumably things causing fevers (like malaria) would be killed by this herb.
+It is derived from sweet wormwood, which has been used for centuries in Traditional Chinese Medicine to treat fevers.

 For more helpful information and tools, get a copy of the Dog Cancer Survival Guide